-In the previous exercise, we did not allow the channels to erode.
-Now you will turn the channel erosion option on and rerun the model.
+In the previous exercise, the channels were not allowed to erode.
+Now turn the channel erosion option on and rerun the model.

 - 1. Click on Plan View macro to zoom to the full extent of the watershed in a plan view. - 2.
-In the Map Module click on Select feature line branch tool and double click on the stream arc just upstream of the watershed outlet. - 3.
+In the Map Module click on Select feature line branch tool and double-click on the stream arc just upstream of the watershed outlet. - 3.
 In the Channel Properties dialog that opens, scroll to the right to find Max Erosion (m) column. - 4.
 Enter a value of 1.35 for all the channels which is the maximum erosion depth for the channels. - 5.
 Click OK.

 - 6. In the 2d Grid Module save the project as \GSSHA Distributed Hydrologic modeling\Sediment\SedStrErosion.prj - 7.
 Run the project. - 8.
-Repeat the visualization you did in section 3.7 of this tutorial and see the differences in stream sediment flux.
+Repeat the visualization completed in section 3.7 of this tutorial and see the differences in stream sediment flux.